ladybug-tools/ladybug-primer/text/components/Wind_Rose.md

 * ##### angles
 A list of angles corresponding to each windrose directions.
 * ##### calm_hours
 The number of hours with calm wind speeds.
 Only returns a value if the input _data is wind speed.
 * ##### histogram
 The input _data in a histogram structure after it has gone through any of  the statement or period operations input to this component.
+* ##### vis_set
+An object containing VisualizationSet arguments for drawing a detailed version of the Wind Rose in the Rhino scene.
+This can be connected to the "LB Preview Visualization Set" component to display this version of the Wind Rose in Rhino.